You are here

 Terminal - The Terminal data table contains information about ferry terminals, their location, and facilities.

-Terminal Vendor - The Terminal Vendor data table contains information about other business entities (such as food service concessionaires, car rental companies, facility operator, etc) that utilized the terminal facility.
+Terminal Vendor (not available after 2010) - The Terminal Vendor data table contains information about other business entities (such as food service concessionaires, car rental companies, facility operator, etc) that utilized the terminal facility.

 Vessel - The Vessel data table contains information about ferry vessels such as the passenger and/or vehicle capacity, speed, and fuel type.

-The data file schema above assumes you have downloaded all variables for a given table.
-The data query tool will allow you to download select variables from each table.
-When downloading only select variables from a table, these variables will be dropped from the schema in sequence.
+The data file schemas above assume you have downloaded all variables for a given table.
+The data query tool will allow you to download select variables from each table for 2010 and prior years.
+When downloading only select variables from a table, remaining variables will be dropped from the schema in sequence.

 The data query tool will allow you to customize your search criteria to suit your needs.
 You can view and/or download the entire database, or smaller subsets of the data based on the criteria you set.
 After selecting your data query criteria, a preview window will appear at the bottom of the page.
 This window will present the result of your query.